Locking up young people has never been popular. In fact, some have made it a career objective to do away with it altogether.

 – What are your thoughts on secure care?

 – Do you agree or disagree with the thoughts in this post – please comment below?

 Please contribute to this discussion by adding your own thoughts and experiences.
 You can leave a comment by scrolling down, or just click here.

 Pass it on…

 You can subscribe to JonnyMatthew.com by typing your email address here.
-I send out blog posts like this twice each week.
 Your information is safe and you can unsubscribe anytime, easily.

 © Jonny Matthew 2013